-The Japan Trucking Association has been involved in the "Carbon Neutral Action Plan (Commitment to a Low-carbon Society)" formulated by the Japan Business Federation and has set a goal of reducing CO2 emissions per ton-kilometer transported by commercial trucks by the fiscal year 2030 by 31% compared to the year 2005 on a CO2 emissions unit basis.
-The entire industry is working on various environmental measures.
+The Japan Trucking Association participates in the Japan Business Federation's "Carbon Neutral Action Plan (formerly the Low Carbon Society Action Plan)".
+They have set a goal of reducing commercial trucks' CO2 emissions per ton-kilometer transport in FY2030 by 31% compared to FY2005 in terms of CO2 emissions per unit of transport, and the entire industry is working on various measures to achieve this goal.

-[Contents of measures]
+[Contents of major measures]